 The PocketPC and desktop generators have a similar menu-based interface that allows users to connect to appliances and generate user interfaces.
 The interface generator menus are used exclusively for generator functions and no appliance functionality is ever added to them.
-This decision was based in part of the preliminary user studies (see Chapter 3) that showed that subjects rarely looked in menus for appliance functions.
+This decision was based in part of the preliminary user studies (see Chapter 3) that showed subjects rarely looked in menus for appliance functions.
 There are four menus.
 The PUC menu (shown in Figure 4.3a) allows users to connect to a new appliance server or choose a recently-used server.
 Appliance servers are machines through which multiple appliances may be attached.
 These servers maintain a list of all the appliances that are connected to them and send this list to controller devices when they connect.
 The Servers menu (shown in Figure 4.3b) shows the servers that the controller device is connected to, with a hierarchical menu for each server showing the appliances that are connected to that server.
-If the user selects an appliance from this hierarchical menu, then the controller device connects to the appliance (most likely through an appliance adaptor), downloads the appliance specification, and generates the user interface.
-Appliances connected to the controller device are displayed in the Devices menu (shown in Figure 4.3c).
-The Generation menu (shown in Figure 4.3d) gives access to various options that control the generation of user interfaces, including resetting the consistency system and opening the various screens of the multi-appliance system (see Chapter 9).
+If the user selects an appliance from this hierarchical menu, then the controller device connects directly to the appliance, downloads the appliance specification, and generates the user interface.
+Appliances connected to the controller device as displayed in the Devices menu (shown in Figure 4.3c).
+The Generation menu (shown in Figure 4.3d) gives access to various options that control the generation of user interfaces, including resetting the consistency system and opening the features of the multi-appliance system.

 Figure 4.3.
 Screenshots of the menu interface for the PocketPC PUC interface generator.
 The desktop interface generator has a similar menu structure.
-The backgrounds of all these screenshots show the logging panel where messages from the interface generator are displayed (primarily for debugging purposes).
+The backgrounds of all these screenshots show the logging panel where messages from the interface generator are displayed.